 Al Roth is the last surviving player of the City College of New York (CCNY) team that became the only team ever to win the NCAA and the NIT in the same year, 1950.
-It is no longer allowed.
+Competing in both tournaments is no longer allowed, nor desirable.

 Hirsch, St. Louis Hawks Hall-of-Famer Cliff Hagan, Boston Celtics Hall-of-Famer Frank Ramsey, former University of Alabama head coach C.M.
 Newton, Guy Strong and Bobby Watson are the 6 survivors of Kentucky's 1951 National Champions.
 (UPDATE: Watson died on January 31, 2017.)

 There are now 2 surviving players from the 1952 National Champion Kansas Jayhawks: Bill Hougland, a guard who never played beyond semi-pro ball, but won another Gold Medal at the 1956 Olympics in Melbourne, Australia; and forward Bill Lienhard, who enlisted in the U.S. Air Force and never played any kind of pro ball.

 There are 4 survivors from the 1952 U.S. Olympic Gold Medalists: Hoagland; Lienhard; forward Ron Bontemps, who never played pro ball despite being the Captain of this team; and guard Frank McCabe, who also never played pro ball.
 (UPDATE: Bontemps died on May 13, 2017.)